Nebby1999/MonsterVariantsPlus/Thunderstore/README.md

 ## Changelog
 ### '1.4.7' I'm running out of ideas for these titles
-- Features such as Variant spawning enemies or Variants gettinc specific equipments on start will always apply, regardless wether they're an overlapped variant or not.

 - Added the following Variants

 	- Berserker Overlord